UzairRehman046/TernarySearchTree/README.md

 ##  License

 This project is developed for educational purposes.
 You may adapt and reuse the code for your own learning or assignments (with attribution).

+## PS
+P.s: You may notice that the commit history lists three contributors instead of two.
+This was due to a Git configuration issue.
+Our group member, Hafiz Fahad, initially tried to push the first commit using a new GitHub account linked to his university email.
+However, he ran into some issues and switched back to his personal GitHub account for the rest of the work.

+As a result, GitHub recorded his contributions under two different IDs, even though both belong to the same person and the total number of contributors is actually 2.

+Apologies for the confusion!